top of page

 Here are some examples of the diversity of options available:

-Round trip from Fort Lauderdale to Aruba (for two days!), Cartagena (Columbia), Panama Canal Partial Transit, Colon (Panama), (Columbia), Limon (Costa Rica), Jamaica.
+Roundtrip from Fort Lauderdale to Aruba, Cartagena (Colombia), Panama Canal Partial Transit, Colon (Panama), Limon (Costa Rica), Grand Cayman and Cozumel.
+(Mexico)

 Note: This written itinerary is an update from Princess Cruises' itinerary map to the left.